 An experienced sales rep will always try and make the most of the opportunity to interact with a client.
 Keeping away from unwanted fillers in the conversation is one of the ways to do so.
-Exchanging pleasantries and talking of unrelated issues can risk the sales conversation to get off the track.
-When this happens, the salesperson would not be able to regain the attention of the distracted client, and lose precious time the client gives him to make the sales pitch.
+Exchanging pleasantries and talking about unrelated issues can risk the sales conversation getting off track.
+When this happens, the salesperson would not be able to regain the attention of the distracted client and lose precious time the client gives him to make the sales pitch.

-Sales representative approaching a company have to be persistent with their follow-ups.
+Sales representatives approaching a company have to be persistent with their follow-ups.
 It is all the more important when they promise to send additional data to the client.
-Sometimes a client may not show much interest during the first call, but might want to take a decision based on the information about the product or service the sales rep has promised to share.
+Sometimes a client may not show much interest during the first call but might want to make a decision based on the information about the product or service the sales rep has promised to share.